woocommerce/woocommerce/readme.txt

 * Fix - Don't show stock status fields in external product quick-edit. #20005
 * Fix - Prevent an infinite loop if 2 grouped products are linked. #20020
 * Fix - Switch stock_status when manage stock gets changed to prevent being out of stock if stock quantity is > 0. #20021
+* Fix - When duplicating variation, set the date to null. #20083
+* Fix - Fix rounding of line items for orders to match cart. #20086
+* Fix - Remove hardcoded border in email template. #20090
+* Fix - Prevent autofocus on checkout. #20123
+* Fix - Recalc taxes if address changes in API. #20137
+* Dev - Made wc_query_string_form_fields handle strings. #20162
 * Dev - Added refunded_payment prop to orders for determining if payment was refunded via API. #18196
 * Dev - Added extra params to `woocommerce_order_get_downloadable_items`. #18408
 * Dev - Store shipping method ID and instance ID in separate fields instead of both in one serialized field. #18483